purplecode/contributions/README.md

 ```
 Use `npm start` to run webpack watch.

-In case of any problems with nodegit installation, check the package documentation.
+In case of any problems with nodegit installation or problems with libstdc library, check the [package documentation](https://github.com/nodegit/nodegit).

 License
 =======